MetPX/sarracenia/docs/source/Contribution/Development.rst

   the development branch is used to build sr3 packages for the `Daily <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-daily>`_ and `Pre-Release <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-pre-release>`_ repositories on launchpad.net.

-* issue branches to be merged to development, it should be called v3_issueXXX
+* issue branches to be merged to development, it should be start with issueXXX or suggested branch names from github are ok also.

+* sometimes, multiple branches are needed for a single issue, say for variations of a fix, eg. issueXXX_2_do_it_this_way .

 * v2_dev ... the integration branch for v2 maintenance used prior to promotion to v2_stable.

 * v2_stable ... generally this branch gets code via merges from v2_dev, after the pre-release has been tested on a as many systems as possible. used to build packages on the stable: `MetPX <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx>`_

-* issue branches to be merged to main should be called issueXXX.

 Repositories